Companies Act 2006: Contents

+Arrangements and reconstructions

+Part 26 (sections 895–901) refers to arrangements and reconstructions to be applied between a company and its creditors or members.
+The principle which allows for 75% of the creditors or members (by value owed or held) to determine a workable arrangement is sometimes referred to as "creditor democracy".

 Strategic reports

-The Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013 amended the Act with effect from 1 October 2013 and in respect of reporting years ending on or after 30th September 2013, creating a duty for large companies to prepare a "strategic report" which includes "a fair review of the company’s business", and describes "the principal risks and uncertainties" facing it.
-The Companies, Partnerships and Groups (Accounts and Non-Financial Reporting) Regulations 2016 added a requirement that the strategic report include specified non-financial information, as required by the European Union's Non-financial Reporting Directive (NFRD).
+The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 amended the Act with effect from 1 October 2013 and in respect of reporting years ending on or after 30 September 2013, creating a duty for large companies to prepare a "strategic report" which includes "a fair review of the company's business", and describes "the principal risks and uncertainties" facing it.
+The Companies, Partnerships and Groups (Accounts and Non-Financial Reporting) Regulations 2016 added a requirement that the strategic report include specified non-financial information, as required by the European Union's Non-financial Reporting Directive.
 The contents of a non-financial information statement must include: